lucblassel/lucblassel.hugo/content/posts/lets-implement-CART.markdown

 ```

 This returns all possible numerical splits in a dictionary where the key is a `tuple` of the feature name, the value on which the split is done and the type of split, and as a value the data that goes to the left side of the split _(the data that respects the split condition)_.
-For categorical features we are not going to follow exactly what I said in <a></a>[part 2](/blog/the-CART-algorithm), indeed the total number of splits is: $$2^{k-1} - 1$$, with $$k$$ the possible values of our feature, this can get huge very quickly.
-For example, a categorical feature with 25 levels (25 brands of car, or 25 different languages, whatever...), which can be easily attained in some datasets, would result in $$33554432$$ splits to evaluate, and that's just for one feature in one node.
+For categorical features we are not going to follow exactly what I said in <a></a>[part 2]({{< relref "/posts/the-CART-algorithm.markdown" >}}), indeed the total number of splits is: \\(2^{k-1} - 1\\), with \\(k\\) the possible values of our feature, this can get huge very quickly.
+For example, a categorical feature with 25 levels (25 brands of car, or 25 different languages, whatever...), which can be easily attained in some datasets, would result in \\(33554432\\) splits to evaluate, and that's just for one feature in one node.
 So this can get out of hand very quickly and slow our program to a crawl.
 So I'm going to make an executive decision here and say we will only consider splits made by a single level, for example `brand = Ford` and eliminate all splits made by combinations of levels: `(brand = Ford) or (brand = Chevrolet)`.
-This brings us back to a nice $$k$$ possible splits.
+This brings us back to a nice \\(k\\) possible splits.
 So we can add this method to get categorical splits:

 ```python
 def get_categorical_splits(self, feature):